Jason Allen 25/05/21

-It’s in Covent Garden, where they’ve taken over the historic, 266 year old Bow Street Magistrates Court, which until it was closed in 2006 was the only thing that Oscar Wilde, The Kray Twins, and Augusto Pinochet had in common.
-We assume.
+Sure there are a couple of others in LA & Vegas, but this is the first international effort – and it’s arrived just in time to remind us all that actually, we really do want to go out again.
+Based in Covent Garden, it’s taken over the historic, 266 year old Bow Street Magistrates Court which, until it was closed in 2006, was the only thing that Oscar Wilde, The Kray Twins and Augusto Pinochet had in common.
+Presumably.

-The hotel group enlisted the help of movie set designers Roman and Williams to spruce up the cells a bit, and get them ready for influencer-habitation, which they’ve done very well it seems.
-The vibe is very bohemian, with plenty of wood flooring, free-standing bathtubs, and achingly cool artworks scattered about.
-The 92 rooms have everything you’d want from a pricey hotel room, with a Carrara marble mosaic bathroom thrown in for good measure.
+The hotel group enlisted the help of movie set designers Roman and Williams to spruce up the 91 rooms, and get them ready for influencer-habitation, which they’ve done very well.
+The vibe’s bohemian, with plenty of wood flooring, free-standing bathtubs, and hip artworks scattered about.
+But really it’s the main Nomad Restaurant & Bar we’re interested in here… and for good reason, because it’s absolutely jaw-dropping.

 NoMad London | 28 Bow Street, WC2E 7AW

-Check out our massive article filled with all of our favourite outdoor restaurants in London
+Check out our massive guide to all our favourite outdoor restaurants in London